Soucey24/AgroFresh/ML_MODULE_TEMPLATES.md

-# ML Module Code Templates
+hi# ML Module Code Templates

 **Use these templates as starting points for each ML model component**